Create an account sign-up-diamond

 Family friendly trail around the lake on the Quarry Lake Hike in Canmore, Alberta

-A hike around Quarry Lake (3.0 km, 15 m, 1h) is one of Canmore’s hidden gems, and one of the loveliest hiking trails near Calgary.
+The Quarry Lake hike (3 km, 15 m, 1h) is one of Canmore’s hidden gems, and one of the loveliest easy hiking trails near Calgary.
 Not only is Quarry Lake a great place to swim, but a family hike around Quarry Lake and the surrounding area delights with wonderful views.
 Quarry Lake is also a popular off-leash dog-park.
 When it comes to easy hikes Canmore has plenty of options, and this is one of our favorite short hikes near Calgary.

 #8: Troll Falls